fonnesbeck/ngcm_pandas_2017/README.md

 ## Software Requirements

-Python 3.5.
+Python 3.6.
 We recommend installing the free Anaconda distribution of Python, available from Continuum Analytics.

 The following packages should be installed on your system:

+- cython
+- dask
+- ipython
+- ipywidgets
 - jupyter
-- ipython>=4.0
-- numpy>=1.10
-- pandas>=0.18
-- scipy
+- line_profiler
 - matplotlib
-- scikit-learn
-- seaborn
+- notebook
-- patsy
+- numba
 - numexpr
-- bottleneck
+- numpy
-- xlrd
+- pandas
-- jinja2
+- pip
-- tornado
+- pprofile
 - pyzmq
+- scipy
-- jsonschema
+- seaborn
-- mpld3
+- snakeviz
-- dask
+- sympy

 If you have installed Anaconda, these should already be available to you.